jeichenlaub/fidgetknob/README.md

 We welcome any iterations that researchers and independent users wish to make for this prototype.
 We ask that you record these changes in a systematic way for future users.

 A clear first point of future development is to enable either local or wireless data logging to untether the device from a laptop.
 The ESP32 platform is readily equipped to do so, and it was outside the scope of my own research.

+The calibration programs are notoroiusly finicky and not fully functional.
+These need to be improved for this hardware combination to enable better off-the-shelf usage.

 *insert more here when discovered*